gerbreown1/free-software/chapters/tellico.md

-# Manage your library.
+# Manage your library, whether books, music software or others.

-## This is about a free library software programs.
+## This is about free library software programs.

-The first is called Tellico.
+### The first is called Tellico.

 ## Where is this available?